pythonjiaocheng/pythonjiaocheng.github.io/_posts/generator/2015-12-24-python-generators.md

 		doubles = list(2 * n for n in range(50))

 Notice how a list comprehension looks essentially like a generator expression passed to a list constructor.

 By allowing generator expressions, we don't have to write a generator function if we do not need the list.
 If only list comprehensions were available, and we needed to lazily build a set of items to be processed, we will have to write a generator function.

 This also means that we can use the same syntax we have been using for list comprehensions to build generators.

-	Keep in mind that generators are a special type of iterator, and that containers like `list` and `set` are also iterables.
+Keep in mind that **generators are a special type of iterator**, and that containers like `list` and `set` are also iterables.
 The uniform way in which all of these are handled, adds greatly to the simplification of code.

 	##Improved Performance